Purposeful, Practical Advocacy

 Special Exemptions & Circumstances

-You should also be aware that there are certain exceptions to these requirements.
-For example, if you are 50 or older and have owned a green card for at least 20 years – or if you are 55 or older and have been a permanent resident for 15 years – you do not have to take the English language test, though you will need to take the civics test.
-Also, if your legal parents became U.S. citizens before you turned 18, you do not need to apply for naturalization as you automatically gain citizenship through them.
+You should also be aware there are certain exceptions to these requirements.
+For example, if you are 50 or older and have been a Legal Resident/Green card holder for at least 20 years – or if you are 55 or older and have been a Legal Resident/Green card holder for 15 years – you do not have to take the English language test, though you will need to take the civics test.
+Also, if your parents became U.S. citizens before you turned 18, you do not need to apply for naturalization as you automatically gain citizenship through them.
 Additionally, if you are a member of the U.S. military, the path to naturalization looks slightly different for you – it is a simpler and more expedited process.
-Call a Boston immigration lawyer to learn more about these and other special accommodations.
+Call us today at (617) 378-8540 to learn more about these and other special accommodations

 Achieve Your Goals

-Searching for a lawyer for a naturalization case in Boston?
+Searching for a lawyer to answer your questions and help you apply for naturalization to become a U.S. citizen?
 If you decide to go through the naturalization process, you will first need to file a Form N-400, Application for Naturalization.
 This form and others are available on the U.S. Citizenship and Immigration Services (USCIS) website.
-You may also need to include certain documents, fees, medical exam results, and photographs with this form.
-You will also need to set up a biometrics appointment in order to submit your fingerprint to the Federal Bureau of Investigation for a criminal background check.
+You may also need to include certain documents, filing fees, and photographs with the N-400 petition.
+You will also need a biometrics appointment in order to submit your fingerprint to the Federal Bureau of Investigation (FBI) for a criminal background check.

-Finally, the naturalization process requires an interview with an immigration officer at your nearest USCIS office.
+Finally, the naturalization process requires an interview with an immigration officer at the USCIS office closest to your home.
 The officer will ask you some questions and administer English and civics tests.
 In most cases, you will learn whether or not your application will be approved on the day of your interview after you have taken the exams.
 If your application is continued, it is probably because:

 • You didn’t turn in the proper documents